prettydiff/wisdom/websocket_server.md

    * Provides some basic error handling.

 The handshake function receives a callback that extends the socket for ease of management later.

+### TLS Connection Explanation
+As noted above the "connection" event handler is assigned in different ways depending whether the server is secure.
+A TLS server receives two connection events: "connection" and "secureConnection".
+The TLS server inherits the "connection" event from `net.createServer` method, but it receives no events.
+The "secureConnection" event replaces the "connection" event after secure connection establishment, which is an additional step not represent on the unsecure server.
+Since both servers have a "connection" event, but the unsecure server does not have a "secureConnection" event and that event is not immediately available to the secure server these servers must receive the event handler in different ways.

 ## Handshake
 RFC 6455 defines the handshake in section 4, but I find the [MDN reference](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers) a clearer explanation.